Leave a Message

 Expectations

 Sixth, an agent well-versed in new construction will know what you should expect in the process.
 Every builder works differently, and buying a new home is different from buying a pre-owned home.
-Your agent can help you in knowing if what is happening is ‘normal’ and expected or not.
+Your agent can help you know if what is happening is ‘normal’ and expected or not.

 Right Choices